chewymole/cfcGenerator/README.md

 VITE_API_BASE_URL=http://localhost:8080/api/index.cfm?endpoint=
 ```

-The API only has 2 endpoints.
+The API only has 2 endpoints:

-`GET /tables`
+`GET: /tables`
-Will return all the tables in the default datasource as a structure:
+Will return all the tables in the selected datasource as a structure:

 ```JSON
 {